 1. Tracking Deductions

-There are several deductions and credits available that can help maximum your refund, and its worth the time and effort to find out which of these you can take advantage of.
-The simplest way to keep track of these deductions is to prepare a file, label it accordingly, and use it store records of deductions such as medical expenses, donations, business expenses, tuition costs, and others.
+It’s worth the time and effort to find out which of these you can take advantage of and one way to keep track of these deductions is to prepare a file, label it accordingly, and use it store records of deductions such as medical expenses, donations, business expenses, tuition costs, and others.
 An even easier way is to use the QuickBooks Self-Employed software which is a fantastic tool for self-employed Canadians track all their receipts and keep organized.

 2. RRSP Contributions

 The RRSP deadline is usually around March 1, and you can find how much you’re allowed to contribute on your Notice of Assessment, or in your profile through CRA’s MyAccount.
-When you contribute to your RRSP, you’ll be able to receive a tax refund, or reduce the amount of taxes owing, which you can later sue for things like contributing to your TFSA or paying down an outstanding debt.
+When you contribute to your RRSP, you’ll either be able to use that contribution to receive a tax refund, or reduce the amount of taxes owing, which you can later use for things like contributing to your TFSA or paying down an outstanding debt.

 3. Student Loan Interest